Debiased Machine Learning with Many Cross-Fitting Folds: Setup and Previous Results

 A wide range of parameters of interest can be identified through moment conditions such as \eqref{eq:moment_for_theta} using a moment function like \eqref{eq:moment_funct}.
 Examples of $\theta_0$ include the average treatment effect (Example \ref{example_ate}), the average treatment effect on the treated in difference-in-differences designs (Example \ref{example_DID}), and the local average treatment effect (Example \ref{example_LATE}), among others.
-Further examples are presented in Section \ref{appendix:more_examples} of Appendix \ref{sec:appendix_A}.
+All these examples are in Appendix \ref{sec:appendix_examples} and additional examples appear in \cite{ahrens2025introduction}.